colesico/colesico-framework/README.md

 # Colesico-framework

 `Colesico-framework` is a lightweight full stack microframework for creating backend and server side web applications in Java 14+.
 It is inspired by Spring and EJB frameworks but uses more simplified approach to construct an applications.
-The purpose of this framework is to provide faster and lightweight alternative.
+The purpose of this framework is to provide a faster and lightweight alternative.

 Colesico framework is also  an analog of such frameworks as Quarkus and Micronaut but is [lighter and faster](https://github.com/colesico/java-frameworks-comparison).
 It also does not almost use the reflection at runtime.
 The approach used is the generation of extra auxiliary code at compile time  using the annotation processors.